tail Command in Linux: Practical Examples and Use Cases

 4. Monitoring Multiple Files

 The tail command allows you to monitor multiple files simultaneously, making it invaluable for troubleshooting systems with interconnected logs.
-Each file’s output is displayed with a header, clearly indicating its source when using the tail command this way.
+Each file’s output is displayed with a header, clearly indicating its source.

 Scenario 1: Monitoring Access and Error Logs Side-by-Side